Lambda Literary Award for Gay Memoir or Biography

 The Lambda Literary Award for Gay Memoir/Biography is an annual literary award, presented by the Lambda Literary Foundation, to a memoir, biography, autobiography, or works of creative nonfiction by or about gay men.
 Works published posthumously and/or written with co-authors are eligible, but anthologies are not.

-Between 1994 and 2000, the award was given to biographies and autobiographies.
-The category was changed to memoirs and biographies in 2007.
+Between 1994 and 2000, the award was given for gay biography/autobiography.
+From 2002–2006, there was no gay biography/autobiography category (and also no lesbian biography/autobiography category) but rather separate categories for biography and for autobiography/memoir.
+In 2007, the gay memoir/biography category was created (as was the lesbian memoir/biography category).